 Turning the air flow selector to the windshield or floor/windshield position turns on the defogging function with the purpose of clearing the front view.

-When turning the air flow selector to windshield or floor/windshield position, air intake selector mode changes to FRESH automatically to clean up the front view quickly.
-It is not possible to return to RECIRCULATE in this position.
+When turning the air flow selector to windshield or floor/windshield position, the air intake selects FRESH automatically.
+This is to clean up the front view more quickly.